Watch the Recording: Mountain Lion Rescue in California

 Photography as Coexistence

-Halloween is weeks away which means the holidays are right around the corner.
+Halloween is weeks away, and the year-end holidays are right around the corner.
 What’s the best part about the holidays?
 The Mountain Lion Foundation Annual Calendar, of course!

-This year’s calendar features incredible new images from some of our favorite wildlife conservation photographers including Sebastian Kennernecht’s stunning cover shot of a regal mother lion resting on a rock in Patagonia.
+This year’s calendar features incredible new images from some of our favorite wildlife conservation photographers, including Sebastian Kennerknecht’s stunning cover shot of a regal mother lion resting on a rock in Patagonia.
 We’re also excited about work from photographers new to the calendar like Alycia Renee, who captured a fleeting moment with a beautiful cat at dusk in the forests of Washington.

 A mother lion rests on a rock in Patagonia